What we’ve learned so far about the Ivory Coast

 Moussa is the president of the Communauté ivoirienne de la Grèce.
 The Ivorian community meets regularly with Greek Forum of Refugees to exchange ideas to improve the community, and each year organizes the Ivorian-Greek evening for integration and diversity.
 The community has been involved with many projects, including winning the first edition of ‘Another Youth World Cup Greece’, organizing a Christmas tree for children, hosting a beach party each year, and taking part in big events such as the Raise Your Voice festival 2018 (Athens).

-The Ivorian Culture Month concluded with a fantastic party to celebrate and share many of these aspects of our country.
+The Ivorian Culture Month concluded with a fantastic party to celebrate and share many of these aspects of this amazing country.

 Photo Credits: Angeliki Stamataki